Updated Feb 2, 2021

 Note: Piecing together the history of some of the older schools is sometimes tricky.
 I do this all at home and online — a work in progress for some.
 I have been updating my posts when I find something new.
 Let me know of any mistakes or additions.

 The school was built in 1869 as the Grove Street School.
-The name was changed in 1906 to Campbell School when it was named after Fred Campbell superintendent of Oakland schools from 1870-1870 and 1886-1890.
-He was state superintendent of schools 1880-1883.
+The name was changed in 1906 to Campbell School when it was named after Fred Campbell’s superintendent of Oakland schools from 1870-1870 and 1886-1890.
+He was the state superintendent of schools 1880-1883.

 Campbell’s daughter Mary was the principal of the school from 1898-1926.

-In 1907 a new school was built .
+In 1907 a new school was built.
 The Mission Style school was designed by Architect F.E.
-Voorhees.
-It contained seven classroom and office for the principal.
-It cost about $38,000 to build.
+Voorhees and cost $38,000.
+It had seven classrooms and offices for the principal.

-In 1954 due the the school not being earthquake safe it was closed and the students were sent to Tompkins School.
+In 1954 due to the school not being earthquake-safe, it was closed, and the students were sent to Tompkins School.
 The school was sold and demolished in 1954.
-A commercial building was in built on the site.
+A commercial building was built on the site.